 - (b1) One plus one is two. (true)

 - (b2) My name is B. (true)

 - (b3) Snow is sometimes white. (true)

-- (b4) At most one thing A says is true. ( )
+- (b4) At most one thing A says is true. ()

 Sentences (a1), (a2), (a4), (b1), (b2) and (b3) are determined in each fixed point.
-However, (a3) and (a5) " wait" (b4), and (b4) "waits" them and so those sentences remain undetermined in the minimal fixed point.
+However, (a3) and (a5) "wait" (b4), and (b4) "waits" them and so those sentences remain undetermined in the minimal fixed point.
 But on an intuitive level, it is quite easy for them to determine the classical truth value.
 Since (a3) and (a5) are contradictory, and all other statements of A are false, (b4) is true.
 But this means that (a3) is true and (a5) is false.
 However, this intuition coincides with the truth valuation in LIFPSK3.
-Thus this Gupta's critique also turns into an argument for LIFPSK3.
-In order to find an intuitive counterexample for LIFPSK3 as well, Gupta replaces (a3) and (a5) with the following statements:
+Thus, this Gupta's critique also turns into an argument for LIFPSK3.
+To find an intuitive counterexample for LIFPSK3 as well, Gupta replaces (a3) and (a5) with the following statements:

+(a3): (a3) is true. ()

-- $(a3^)$ $(a3^)$ is true. ( ) - (a5\) "(a3\) is not true" is true. ( )
+(a5): "(a3) is not true" is true. ()

-Now at LIFPSK3, (a3 \) and (a5 \), and thus (b4), are undetermined.
-Gupta considers that on an intuitive level (b4) is true, because at most one of (a3 \) and (a5 \) is true.
-But in this step Gupta made a semantic shift from the primary semantics to the final, because (b4) is a true statement in the final semantics.
+Now at LIFPSK3, (a3) and (a5), and thus (b4), are undetermined.
+Gupta considers that on an intuitive level (b4) is true, because at most one of (a3) and (a5) is true.
+But in this step Gupta made a semantic shift from the primary semantics to the final, so (b4) is a true statement in the final semantics.
 This devalues his argument against LIPSK3.

-6 An erroneous critique of Kripke-Feferman theory
+6. An erroneous critique of Kripke-Feferman theory

-In this last section I would like to draw attention to one erroneous critique of Kripke-Feferman axiomatic theory of truth, which is present in contemporary literature, for example, in two contemporary respectable books on formal theories of truth, in the sections in which they talk about the Kripke-Feferman axiomatic theory of truth (KF).
+In this last section I would like to draw attention to one erroneous critique of Kripke-Feferman axiomatic theory of truth (KF) which is present in contemporary literature, for example, in two contemporary respectable books on formal theories of truth.
 The models of this theory are the classical semantic closures of the fixed points of the SK3 semantics, and so the final semantics described in this paper, too.

-In [Horsten, 2011, p.
-127] is the following text:
+In (Horsten 2011: 127) is the following text:

 So far, it seems that KF is an attractive theory of truth.
-However, we now turn to properties of KF that disqualify it from ever becoming our favorite theory of truth.
+However, we now turn to properties of KF that disqualify it from ever becoming our favourite theory of truth.

-Corollary 70: $KF \vdash L \land \neg T(L)$ , where L is the [strengthened] liar sentence.
+Corollary 70: KF $\vdash L \land \neg T(L)$, where L is the [strengthened] liar sentence.18 ...